-The CS Portovaya modelling subsystem will comprise an engineering and operator simulator called Virtuoso/ES for offline simulation and a gas management system (GMS) for monitoring and optimizing compressor station operations to meet operational requirements for the Nord Stream pipeline.
-The project will result in the most geographically extensive gas transmission simulation models ever to be implemented by MSi Kenny, and will be based on an expanded version of the modelling software used by the Nord Stream Pipeline Company.
+The CS Portovaya modelling subsystem comprise an engineering and operator simulator called Virtuoso/ES for offline simulation and a gas management system (GMS) for monitoring and optimizing compressor station operations to meet operational requirements for the Nord Stream pipeline.
+The project results in the most geographically extensive gas transmission simulation models ever to be implemented by our team, and is based on an expanded version of the modelling software used by the Nord Stream Pipeline Company.
 This will enable Gazprom to optimize compressor operations while still achieving optimal pipeline inventory and operating conditions.

-MSi Kenny has commissioned the Leak Detection System (LDS) for Brunei Shell Petroleum (BSP) at its Bandar Gas Operations (BGO) facility.
-MSi Kenny’s leak detection technology is bundled with its Virtuoso®/Monitor solution to provide accurate leak detection.
+WGK's Process Solutions group has commissioned the Leak Detection System (LDS) for Brunei Shell Petroleum (BSP) at its Bandar Gas Operations (BGO) facility.
+Our field-proven leak detection technology is bundled with its Virtuoso®/Monitor solution to provide accurate leak detection.
 BGO is monitoring for gas leakage in real-time on multiple pipelines throughout its operations.

 A Leak Detection System for the Escravos-Warri gas pipeline was developed for Greenford Energy Nigeria.
 This system models a 60km pipeline that runs from an onshore natural gas processing plant in Escravos, Nigeria to a distribution plant in Warri, Nigeria.
 The solution includes Virtuoso/ES, Virtuoso/Monitor and leak detection and location.
 The system is a pilot which is expected to expand and cover more pipelines in the Nigeria gas distribution network.

 The QP Leak Detection System was originally deployed in 2004.
-Under massive redevelopment and modernization, Qatar Petroleum has greatly expanded their Gas Distribution System and with it MSi Kenny’s Leak Detection System.
+Under massive redevelopment and modernization, Qatar Petroleum has greatly expanded their Gas Distribution System and with it the Process Solutions group's Leak Detection System.
 The LDS covers over 45 pipelines all across Qatar from the main distribution center in Mesaieed, to the rapidly growing Ras Laffan area.
 QP continues to add new pipelines to provide Sweet Gas to the consumers in the western Qatar Dukhan area.
-MSi Kenny’s Leak Detection System has been selected once again to cover these new Dukhan area pipelines.
+Our Leak Detection System has been selected once again to cover these new Dukhan area pipelines.

-Due to the complex and intricate interconnection of the QP pipelines and less than favorable process instrumentation, MSi Kenny has made extensive use of its Chameleon™ technology.
+Due to the complex and intricate interconnection of the QP pipelines and less than favorable process instrumentation, our team has made extensive use of its Chameleon™ technology.
 This technology is used to properly filter bad instrument signals, perform a multitude of signal and flow logic, and automatically provide mass balance to maintain model accuracy and robustness.

 The system also provides standard pipeline operation guidance using Virtuoso/Advise for look-ahead and predictive forecasting techniques to provide specific advice to meet future demands, and evaluate potential gas supply constraints.